 Topics in this cycle: Modern Issues and Protest Taught: Summer 1 Year Group: Year 9 Key knowledge/concepts to be learnt ('Tell me about') Websites/blogs/YouTube links and further reading to deepen and consolidate learning Why are speeches important in our society?
 Identify what a protest is.
 Identify why people protest.
-BBC Bitesize: How to write a speech Analyse and understand different speeches e.g. Malala Yousafzai's speech.
-How to write a speech for KS3 English students - BBC Bitesize How can I demonstrate that I am aware of audience and register in my writing?
+Analyse and understand different speeches e.g. Malala Yousafzai's speech.
+BBC Bitesize: How to write a speech How to write a speech for KS3 English students - BBC How can I demonstrate that I am aware of audience and register in my writing?
 Identify how different styles of writing can appeal to different audiences.
 Identify how register can impact my writing.
-BBC Bitesize: Writing Skills Writing Skills - sentences - BBC Bitesize How can I structure my speech using discourse markers?
+Bitesize BBC Bitesize: Writing Skills Writing Skills - sentences - BBC Bitesize How can I structure my speech using discourse markers?
 Identify the different discourse markers I can use to structure my speech.
 Implement these discourse markers in your work BBC Bitesize: Connectives and Sentence Types What is a compound sentence? - BBC Bitesize How can I spot rhetoric in speeches and how can I use it in my own speeches?
 BBC Bitesize: Oracy Identify the methods used in speeches Explore the effect of each of the methods you have identified.
 Explore alternative interpretations to specific words/phrases.
 How to deliver a speech guide for KS3 English students - BBC Bitesize How can I make my writing emotive and use different sentence structures for effect?
-Identify the difference between sim Implement a range of sentence structure Use 'because/but/so' to build on year ourideas Use 'not onlybut' sentences to prove a point
+Identify the difference between simple, compound and complex sentences.
+Implement a range of sentence structures into your work.
+Use 'because/but/so' to build on your ideas Use 'not onlybut' sentences to prove a point